SeldonIO/seldon-core/docs-gb/scaling/model-hpa-autoscaling.md

 # Configuring HPA manifests

 Once metrics for custom autoscaling are configured (see [HPA Setup](hpa-setup.md)), Kubernetes resources, including Models, can be autoscaled using HPA by applying an HPA manifest that targets the chosen scaling metric.
-If you want to scale Servers using HPA as well - this only works in a setup where all Models and Servers have a 1-1 maping - as opposed to having Seldon's scheduler automatically scale Servers up and down based on Model needs, you will also need to set up HPA manifests for Servers.
-This is explained in more detail [here](./single-model-serving-hpa.md).

 Consider a model named `irisa0` with the following manifest.
 Please note we don't set `minReplicas/maxReplicas` in order to disable the Seldon inference-lag-based autoscaling so that it doesn't interact with HPA (separate `minReplicas/maxReplicas` configs will be set on the HPA side)